scot00671234/qrpro/deployment-instructions.md

 ```

 ### Step 2: Deploy Updated Code
-The latest build removes subscription columns from user creation to work with minimal schema.
+The latest build completely removes ALL subscription-related columns and features to work with Railway's minimal database schema.

+### What's Fixed:
+✅ Removed `subscription_plan` and `subscription_status` from all database queries
+✅ Simplified user creation to use only basic fields (id, email, password, firstName, lastName)
+✅ Removed all subscription logic from registration and login
+✅ Built production-ready code that works with Railway's current database

+### Railway Deployment:
+The registration will now work with Railway's existing database structure.
+No SQL commands needed - just deploy the latest build.

 ## Solution Steps for Railway Deployment